 Bend-it is another SmartGame with ball shapes I invented for 2012.
-The tagline says “flex your brain” and I definitely flexed mine when I developed this fun puzzle.
+The tagline says “flex your brain” and I definitely flexed mine when I developed this puzzle.
 The balls are a lot bigger than those of IQ-Fit or IQ-Puzzler, but that’s not the only difference.

 THE SOLUTION = THE CHALLENGE

-You have 6 puzzle pieces and the object is to use them to fill up the grid but… the challenge shows you this time how the solution will look like!
+You have 6 puzzle pieces and the object is to use them to fill up the grid but… this time the challenge shows you how the solution will look like!
 When you start you already know the color of every ball (either white or black) but you don't know which balls are part of which puzzle pieces.

 To complicate things a little, every puzzle piece is made from both white and black balls AND each puzzle piece can bend in 2 places 90°, so it can transform into different shapes.
 4 puzzle pieces can have 9 different shapes, the other 2 puzzle pieces can only be bended into 6 different shapes.
 This sounds difficult, but it isn't that hard to solve, if you know what to look for.
 If you want to find out yourself, just skip the next paragraph.
 But if you don't have any clue yourself, check out the hints below.

 There is only one puzzle piece with one white ball (indicated with a green line in the solution) at one end.
 You can easily find back this puzzle piece in challenges where you can find one white ball that is not adjacent to other white balls.